Get Help Understanding Your Rights Concerning Alimony And Child Support Payments

 Alimony Orders In Florida

-- The factors used to determine how much and how long a spouse may be entitled to alimony, with a focus on one spouse’s need for alimony and the other spouse’s ability to pay alimony.
+- The financial factors which may determine they value of the alimony payments the spouse is entitled to, and for how long they are entitled to receive those payments, with a focus on one spouse’s need for alimony and the other spouse’s ability to pay alimony.

-Stephanie Murphy can help you understand the legal and tax ramifications of your choice regarding alimony, possibly in conjunction with your accountant or even a forensic accountant if necessary.
-It’s important to keep in mind that this is something that might be impacted by the tax reform bill.
-We at the Murphy Law Group are paying close attention to this legislation so we can keep our clients abreast on how this legislation could affect them.
+Stephanie Murphy can help you consider how receiving or paying alimony may affect your income and tax obligations, and can assist you in making an informed decision about pursuing or challenging an alimony award.
+She may also do so in conjunction with your accountant or even a forensic accountant if necessary.
+The tax implications of alimony evolve with the tax code.
+We at the The Murphy Law Group pay close attention to tax legislation so we can keep our clients abreast on how it could affect them.

 Child Support Orders In Florida